valohai/aws-private-workers/README.md

 ## Limitations

-1) The CloudFormation template has been hard coded to work with regions that contain three or more availability zones.

-If there are less than three availability zones, the template fails.

-If there are more than three availability zones, the template still only creates subnets for three zones a-c.

-2) A Key pair must be manually created in the AWS region of choice before running the template.
+1) A Key pair must be manually created in the AWS region of choice before running the template.

-3) The CloudFormation template does not create a rule for SSH in the `valohai-sq-queue` security group.
+2) The CloudFormation template does not create a rule for SSH in the `valohai-sq-queue` security group.
 This needs to be added to be able to SSH in and set up the Worker Queue.

 Depending on who does the Worker Queue installation, this rule can allow a customer IP or the Valohai `BastionHost` IP.

-4) The `aws package...` command uploads the nested templates into the defined S3 bucket.
+3) The `aws package...` command uploads the nested templates into the defined S3 bucket.
 If this bucket is private, those files are not available from all AWS accounts.

 Therefore we need to consider what's the best way to publish the packaged main and nested templates to the customers.
 Possibly they could all be public in GitHub?